 From the Los Angeles Times’ Calendar, June 14, 1987.
-For readers who might wonder how I could have ever gotten such an assignment, I should point out that in this period, the Los Angeles Times was running anti-Ishtar articles virtually every day over several weeks, so I assume that my contrary position must have had some interest for them strictly as a novelty. — J.R.
+For readers who might wonder how I could have ever gotten such an assignment, I should point out that in this period, the Los Angeles Times was running anti-Ishtar articles virtually every day over several weeks, so I assume that my contrary position must have had some interest for them strictly as a novelty.
+This piece is reprinted in my most recent collection, Cinematic Encounters 2: Portraits and Polemics (2019). — J.R.

 The thematic and stylistic parallels between May and Stroheim are equally striking.
 Broadly speaking, “A New Leaf” is her “Blind Husbands” — a bold first film about ferocious, cynical flirtation, with the writer-director in the lead part.
 The Miami of “The Heartbreak Kid matches the Monte Carlo of “Foolish Wives”; the squalor and hysteria of “Mikey and Nicky” hark back to “Greed.”
 “Ishtar” is May’s “The Merry Widow” –- a piece of puff pastry enclosing a bitter almond.
 In all four films by each director, the personality of the film maker is markedly stronger than that of the producer involved.

 If “Mikey and Nicky” and “Greed” are the ultimate testaments of a bleak vision of capitalism — just as the preceding “Heartbreak Kid” and “Foolish Wives” are more opulent celebrations of chicanery (on the part of directorand hero alike) — “Ishtar” and “The Merry Widow” are closer to being pacts with the Devil.
 Made in each case by a compulsive perfectionist in love with retakes, and set in imaginary countries, they buckle into a blockbuster format at the outset, complete with familiar plot and superstars, and then proceed to subvert it from within.